 Once you’ve been at it a while, you can start to do some goal setting and record keeping—you’ll know how long it takes you to walk a mile, and on speed days, you can push yourself to try to beat that time.
 Remember that by staying consistent and working to get better day by day and week by week, you will get stronger and build endurance, and you’ll be on your way to walking a 5K or that marathon in no time!

-If you are interested in learning to walk a marathon, or you just want to see what you are capable of, I encourage you to sign the pledge on my website and join us in the Movement For Life by Power of Run group.
+If you are interested in learning to walk a marathon, or you just want to see what you are capable of, check out my online group training options.

 Get my latest tips and tricks, and learn about upcoming courses and training opportunities.
 You have the POWER to create a wonderful, fit life!